Digital transformation has completely changed the relationship between companies and consumers.

 That is, being able to leave a more advantageous strategy for the company aside in exchange for what prioritizes the customer even if, at least in the short term, it does not offer the same benefits.

-Now that you have understood what does it mean to be Customer-Centric, what are the main characteristics of this strategy, and the main challenges to be faced, it is time to put some actions into practice.
+Now that you have understood what it means to be Customer-Centric, what are the main characteristics of this strategy, and the main challenges to be faced, it is time to put some actions into practice.

 Have customer-oriented leadership